-- 1. Appointing the President and Chief Executive Officer.
-Selecting a Chairman among the members of the Board and, if the Chairman is not an independent director, selecting a Lead Director among the independent directors. - 2.
-Approving the appointment of the other members of management. - 3.
-Ensuring that the Compensation Committee assesses annually the performance of the Chief Executive Officer and of senior management, taking into consideration the Board's expectations and the objectives that have been set. - Approving, upon the recommendation of the Compensation Committee, the compensation of the Chairman of the Board, the Chief Executive Officer and the Chief Financial Officer, as well as the Chief Executive Officers' overall objectives. - 5.
-Ensure that a management succession planning process is in place. - 6.
-Ensuring that the Compensation Committee considered the implications of the risks associated with the Corporation's compensation policies and practices.
+- Appoint the President and Chief Executive Officer.
+Select a Chair of the Board amongst the directors and, if the Chair of the Board is not an independent director, select a Lead Director amongst the independent directors. - 2.
+Approve the appointment of the other members of management. - 3.
+Ensure that the Human Resources and Corporate Governance Committee assesses annually the performance of the Chief Executive Officer and of senior management, taking into consideration the Board's expectations and the objectives that have been set. - 4.
+Approve, upon the recommendation of the Human Resources and Corporate Governance Committee, the compensation of the Chief Executive Officer and the Chief Financial Officer, as well as the overall objectives the Chief Executive Officer must achieve. - 5.
+Approve the Chair of the Board's and the directors' compensation. - 6.
+Ensure that a management succession planning process is in place. - 7.
+Ensure that the Human Resources and Corporate Governance Committee considers the implications of the risks associated with the Corporation's compensation policies and practices.